GrKoR/ac_python_logger/README.md

 py ac_logger.py -i 192.168.50.12 -p MyCo0lPas$word -d
 ```

-If you set it script will capture all dallas data from the esphome log.
+In that case script will capture all dallas data from the esphome log.
 It will store to the log following data:
 - dallas temperature sensor name
 - date and time of current sensor state
 - temperature value